Get answers to the questions that everyone has!

 Will I be safe and secure?

 The College takes security very seriously.
-We ask all our residents to help us keep each other safe and secure by being vigilant against strangers.
-All buildings are locked to outsiders in the evenings.
-Older student staff are on call each night with a senior staff member living on site, on call as backup.
-Security guards are employed to keep an eye on things most of the nights throughout the week while we are all sleeping.
-We also have camera surveillance throughout our common areas.
+We ask all our residents to help us keep each other safe and secure by being vigilant regarding strangers in the College.
+All the buildings are locked to outsiders in the evenings.
+Sub-Wardens are on duty each night with a senior staff member living on site, on call as backup.
+Security guards are employed from 10pm each night to keep an eye on things while we are all sleeping.
+We also have security camera surveillance throughout our common areas.

 How will I find out about lectures?